hop-protocol/docs/hop-node/ssh-2fa.md

 This article goes over installing google authenticator on an Ubuntu server to enable 2FA authentication when performing SSH

-Note: It's recommdend that you try setting up 2FA on a test server first, so you are not locked out of your server in case something goes wrong.
+Note: It's recommended that you try setting up 2FA on a test server first, so you are not locked out of your server in case something goes wrong.
 It's also important to fully test the authentication before going live since a misconfiguration could leave your server less secure.

 ## Install google authenticator